vdukhovni/danecheck/README.md

   - Failure to complete the TLS handshake
 * Chain verification failures
   - Failure to find matching TLSA records
-  - Name check failure with DANE-EE(2) TLSA records
+  - Name check failure with DANE-TA(2) TLSA records
-  - Certificate expiration with DANE-EE(2) TLSA records
+  - Certificate expiration with DANE-TA(2) TLSA records

 ## Skipping out-of-service MX hosts

-If some of your MX hosts are down, and you want to verify the certificate chains of only the remaining hosts, you can specify the "--down" option one or more times to skip SMTP tests for those hosts, their DNS security (including presence of TLSA records) will still be tested and will be required for the overall check to succeed.
-In the example below, the host "bh.nic.cz" is down and is skipped, allowing the overall check to succeed.
+If some of your MX hosts are down, and you want to verify the certificate chains of only the remaining hosts, you can specify the `--down` option one or more times to skip SMTP tests for those hosts, their DNS security (including presence of TLSA records) will still be tested and will be required for the overall check to succeed.
+In the example below, the host `bh.nic.cz` is down and is skipped, allowing the overall check to succeed.

     $ danecheck --down bh.nic.cz cznic.cz; echo $?
     cznic.cz.
 IN DS 61281 13 2 fac1a7f06c7c...c6d07e7d8ef7 ; NoError AD=1